vivid-inc/clojure-maven-plugin/README.md

 *Motivation*: Among the methods of integration Clojure tooling into Maven, none provided the integrative experience of IntelliJ (Maven classpath) and CI (JUnit reporting).

-### TODO

-Note the following in the README:

-- The `clojure` CLI command and its `deps.edn` system.
-- Optional `clojure.test` execution and Maven build breaking behavior.
-- Optional JUnit-style test reporting output, compatible with virtually all Java-savvy Continuous Integration systems.

-### `clojure` goal
-Include Clojure code into a Maven project that is not of type `clojure`.
-So, you have some Clojure code or test code that needs access to the classpath assembled by Maven; this plugin does just that.
-Structure your Clojure code or `clojure.test` code around [`deps.edn`](https://clojure.org/reference/deps_and_cli).
-Add the Maven plugin to your POM.
-Set the goal in the POM.
-`clojure` needs to be on the path, or alternatively specify a path using `clojureExecutable`.
-Optionally provide args.
-Bind that to a Maven phase.
-Setup Clojars as a Maven repo and pluginRepo.
-Add a dependency to Clojure in your POM, or deps.edn.

 ## License and Attributions